All Products

 image.png

-You can select a time range and time granularity based on your business requirements.
+You can select a time range and time granularity as required.
 You can select a time range in Relative Period or Fixed Period.
-In Relative Period, the default time is set to the last seven days and is displayed by day.
+In Relative Period, the default time is set to the last seven days.
+The time range is displayed by day.

 A. past n days: pushing forward the complete n days based on the current time;

-B, the past n weeks: based on the current time to push forward n complete weeks, if the current time is the last day of the week, then the past n weeks include the current time of the week.
-Example: If the current time is the 7.20 (Tuesday), then the past week is 7.12-7.18 (Monday to Sunday).
-If the current time is the 7.18 (Sunday), then the past week is 7.12-7.18.
+B, the past n weeks: based on the current time to push forward n complete weeks, if the current time is the last day of the week, then the past n weeks include the current time in the week.
+Example: If the current time is 7.20 (Tuesday), then the last week is 7.12-7.18 (Monday-Sunday).
+If the current time is 7.18 (Sunday), then the last week is 7.12-7.18.

 C. Past N Months: Push forward N complete months based on the current time.
-If the current time is the last day of the month, then the past N months include the month where the current time is located.
-Example: If the current time is 7.20, then the past month is 6.1-6.30; If the current time is 6.30, then the past month is 6.01-6.30.
+If the current time is the last day of the month, then the past N months include the month in which the current time is located.
+Example: If the current time is 7.20, then the past month is 6.1-6.30; if the current time is 6.30, then the past month is 6.01-6.30.

 • "Fixed period" You can directly select the start date in the calendar box, you can also directly enter the number of days, quickly select the time period, click the application will select the current time range, data analysis.